Andrew-Tsegaye/Midjourney/README.md

 ## Technologies Used
 The application was built using the following technologies:

-- HTML
+- HTML5
-- CSS
+- CSS3
-- JavaScript
+- JavaScript {No Framework/Library}
-- Vite
+- Vite | Module bundler
 - OpenAI's GPT-4 API

 ## Installation